fotahub/fotahub-device-sdk-esp32/README.md

 ## ESP32 SDK and toolchains
 When using Docker, nothing but [Docker](https://docs.docker.com/get-docker) itself needs to be installed to cover the ESP32-specific preqrequisites.
 All of the latter are included in a dedicated Docker image that is provided at [Docker Hub](https://hub.docker.com/r/fotahub/esp-idf).
 It gets automatically pulled onto your machine when running the build commands for the various examples included in this project.

 In case you prefer to set up the ESP32 build environment directly on your machine, you don't need Docker but must install the following items instead:

 * A [Python 3](https://www.python.org/downloads) interpreter
 * The [ESP-IDF v4.4.1](https://github.com/espressif/esp-idf/releases/tag/v4.4.1)

-We recommend to follow the steps described [here](https://docs.espressif.com/projects/esp-idf/en/v4.4.1/esp32/get-started/index.html#step-2-get-esp-idf) and [here](https://docs.espressif.com/projects/esp-idf/en/v4.4.1/esp32/get-started/index.html#step-3-set-up-the-tools) to clone the ESP-IDF SDK from GitHub and install the toolchains and utilities that are required to make use of it.
-Be sure to refer to the steps **not** using the *ESP-IDF Tools Installer* when working under Windows.
+* The [ESP-WHO](https://github.com/espressif/esp-who) image processing development platform

+ESP-WHO provides examples such as Human Face Detection, Human Face Recognition, Cat Face Detection, Gesture Recognition, etc. You can develop a variety of practical applications based on these examples.
+ESP-WHO runs on ESP-IDF.
+ESP-DL provides rich deep learning related interfaces for ESP-WHO, which can be implemented with various peripherals to realize many interesting applications.

+We recommend to follow the steps described in esp-who github repository [here](https://github.com/espressif/esp-who).

 ## General purpose tools
 In addition to the ESP32-related prerequisites, the following general purpose tools need to be available on your laptop or computer: